abcnews/dailygraphics/README.md

 ### Viewing a debug graphic

-Navigate to the generated graphic folder and run a HTTP server:
+Navigate to the graphic folder and run a HTTP server:

 ~~~
 python -m SimpleHTTPServer 8000
 ~~~

-Then visit http://localhost:8000/build or http://localhost.abc.net.au:8000/build (for web fonts to work)
+Then visit http://localhost:8000/ or http://localhost.abc.net.au:8000/ (for web fonts to work) and navigate into the graphic `build` directory.

 ### Modifying the data